LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 3. Click **Run Test** in the upper-right corner.
 4. Specify the following:
     * **Test Report Name**: Enter a name for the report.
-    * **Model Version**: Select the model version against which to run the test.
+    * **Model Version**: Optional.
+If you're using the LivePerson NLU v2 engine or a third-party NLU engine, select the model version against which to run the test.
 You can select the activated model version or any later version.
 5. Click **Test**.
     You can click [ ] (Refresh icon) to periodically check the status of the test.